jamesjnadeau/static-site-loader/README.md

 Let's say you have a project with a folder `content` that contains your sites files in markdown(or whatever you want to write your content in).
 These files happen to be structured how you would like your site to be structured.

-#### Step 1
+#### House keeping
-You will need to add a index.js file to content: `conten/index.js`.
+You will need to add a index.js file to content: `content/index.js`.
 What's in it is up to you, it just needs to be there so webpack can open the folder.

-#### Step 2
+#### Code it up
-Here's a basic setup that will recursively parse those files and dump them into the `built` directory as a static site do do with as you please... upload to s3, view with `webpack-dev-server --content-base public/`, the possibilites are endless :sailboat:
+Here's a basic setup that will recursively parse those files and dump them into the `built` directory as a static site to do with as you please... upload to s3, view with `webpack-dev-server --content-base public/`, the possibilites are endless :sailboat:

 *webpack.config.js:*